Homemade Szechuan Chilli Oil

 Place the oil in a saucepan over low heat.

-In a separate small frying pan, toast the star anise, cinnamon stick, bay leaves, Szechuan peppercorns and cardamom pods over medium-high heat until just starting to smoke.
+In a separate small frying pan, toast the star anise, cinnamon stick, bay leaves, Szechuan peppercorns, garlic, ginger and cardamom pods over medium-high heat until just starting to smoke.

 Add the spices to the warm oil.
 Turn the heat under the oil up to medium and wait for the spices to gently sizzle.
 Cook at a gentle sizzle for 4-5 minutes.
 Remove from the heat and allow to cool for 5 minutes (do not move to next step until it has cooled quite a bit as it will burn the chilli).